Frequently Asked Questions

 How do I get from the airport to Valparaíso?

-We recommend taking a bus from the airport to the Pajaritos station in Santiago and from Pajaritos to come by bus to Valparaíso.
 Tur Bus and Centropuerto offer transfers from the airport to Pajaritos and it takes approximately 20 minutes.
-In Pajaritos, there are several bus lines that arrive in Valparaíso (Tur Bus, Pullman, Condor).
+In Pajaritos, there are several bus lines that travel to Valparaíso and Viña del Mar (Tur Bus, Pullman, Condor).
+We do not recommend taking a taxi or cab from the airport to any part of Santiago or to Valparaíso, since it is an expensive option.

 How much does it cost to live in Chile?